Invisible Sun (role-playing game): Game mechanics

 The game mechanics of Invisible Sun are based on the Cypher System, introduced with the Numenera game, with some modifications to simplify involved math and allow for more complex characters and powerful and unpredictable magic.
 Players have a significant influence on the stories, as character goals play a big role within the rules.
 Another game mechanic provides different experience points for successes and failures of the characters, which makes setbacks a required part of the story to properly advance a character.

 Game materials

 The game comes in the form of an unusual, elaborate box, comprising a great number of components, called the Black Cube.
 It contains four books, ca. 1000 cards, the Tarot-like Sooth Deck, character sheets, handouts, tokens, dice, posters, and an artbook.
-The "game developers also created an Invisible Sun mobile application to accommodate side scenes for individual or groups of characters that are away from the table and even possibly without the GM."
-This app provides a digital version of physical components of the game, but no additional content.
+The "game developers also created an Invisible Sun mobile application (really just a website) to accommodate side scenes for individual or groups of characters that are away from the table and even possibly without the GM."
+This app provides a digital version of physical components of the Sooth deck and associated references from The Gate, but no additional content.